-Canine Rehabilitation & Sports Medicine at Paradise Animal Hospital in Catonsville
+Rehabilitation & Sports Medicine at Paradise Animal Hospital

-We Offer Custom Veterinary Rehab Programs for Catonsville, Ellicott City & Baltimore County Pets
+Offering Custom Veterinary Rehabilitation Programs for the pets of Catonsville, Ellicott City & beyond

 Paradise Animal Hospital’s Canine Rehabilitation and Sports Medicine program has been helping dogs and cats with mobility, pain management, and athletic performance for more than a decade.
 We offer state-of-the-art facilities including a fully accessible underwater treadmill in a heated pool, medical therapy boarding rooms, and an outdoor therapy courtyard.

-Paradise Animal Hospital is one of the top animal therapy centers in Maryland.
-Since 2001, we’ve been providing therapy services to dogs and cats in the greater Baltimore County.
+As one of the top animal therapy centers in Maryland, we’ve been providing therapy services to dogs and cats in the greater Baltimore County area since 2001.
 We are a full service and fully certified therapy center offering professional physical recovery care for your pet.

 In addition to our medical patients, we enjoy working with canine athletes who are working to maintain fitness and improve conditioning.
 The Paradise team will evaluate gait, video body mechanics, and design a plan for optimal performance.